 Similarly, we believe that the scope of application of any regulatory framework should be limited so that below-the-line comments on newspaper websites and blogs are excluded.
-Similarly, journalistic content should, in principle, be excluded from scope, including when social-media platforms or other services (e.g. search engines) are hosting it.
-In our view, it would be widely inappropriate if measures aiming to regulate the practices of very large social-media platforms were to be used as a backdoor to regulating journalistic content.
+Similarly, journalistic content should, in principle, be excluded from scope, including when social media platforms or other

 Equally, messaging applications and other private channels of communication should be out of scope.
 In particular, regulators should not have the power to impose obligations on providers where such obligations would entail an unjustifiable interference with users' privacy rights, such as a weakening of end-to-end encryption or mandatory filters.

-Measures should not have extraterritorial application

-Finally, we believe that the implementation of measures under such a new regulatory framework should be geographically limited to the country mandating such measures, consistent with international principles of comity and the proportionality principle under international human rights law.
+Measures should not have extraterritorial application Finally, we believe that the implementation of measures under such a new regulatory framework should be geographically limited to the country mandating such measures, consistent with international principles of comity and the proportionality principle under international human rights law.
 In other words, no one country should be able to issue orders to remove or otherwise restrict content that may be lawful outside its borders.

-Recommendation 6: Obligations under any regulatory scheme must be clearly defined
+Obligations under any regulatory scheme must be clearly defined